filipecalegario/awesome-generative-ai/README.md

 # Code and Programming

+## Vibe Coding

+* [filipecalegario/awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding): A curated list of vibe coding references, colaborating with AI to write code.
+* [Andrej Karpathy on X](https://x.com/karpathy/status/1886192184808149383): "There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists."
+* [Windsurf Editor by Codeium](https://codeium.com/windsurf): agentic IDE, "where the work of developers and AI truly flow together, allowing for a coding experience that feels like literal magic"
+* [Bolt.new](https://bolt.new/): Prompt, run, edit, and deploy full-stack web and mobile apps.
+* [Lovable](https://lovable.dev/): "Idea to app in seconds.
+Lovable is your superhuman full stack engineer."
+* [v0 by Vercel](https://v0.dev/chat): assistant to build NextJS frontend
+* [Cursor](https://www.cursor.com/): The AI Code Editor, "the best way to code with AI"
+* [Replit](https://replit.com/): "Simply describe your idea above and let the Agent build it for you"

+## AI-Powered Code Generation

 * [batchai](https://github.com/qiangyt/batchai): A supplement to Copilot and Cursor - utilizes AI for batch processing of project codes
 * [Archie](https://archie.8base.com/): AI-Driven Product Architect that Designs and Plans Software Applications
 * [DhiWise](https://dhiwise.com): DhiWise is an app development platform that automates coding tasks, letting developers focus on core functionalities.